Your Guide to Becoming Self Employed

 A limited company could help you take home more of your earnings and also maximise on business, as it gives you a unique identity, security and better potential for growth.

 With either business options, it’s imperative that you make sure all of your accounts are accurate from the start.
-A clean start will enable you to keep better track of TAX and VAT returns when the time comes.
+A clean start will enable you to keep better track of tax and VAT returns when the time comes.
 It is easier to run your business when everything has been organised and well maintained.
 It is not uncommon for you to pass your accounts on for an accountant to complete, allowing you more time run your business.

 But above all, now that you are self employed, you have the freedom to create a work schedule that works around you and your needs.
 Now’s the time to embrace that entrepreneurial spirit and build your business from scratch, while making money from doing something you enjoy and are passionate about.